cavro-py/cavro/README.md

 # cavro
-Python Avro client written in cython
+An Avro serializer/deserializer for python written in cython.

+# Notes

+Missing splitting map into blocks on encode